ADT09_0006926_MDADT09_0006926_MD

 Cathar fortress and fortress of France

-Thefortress of Roquefixade stands atop a monumental cliff.
-Freely accessible after a 30-minute walk, the remains of this place forte offer a dazzling panorama as well as a fascinating dive into the Cathar epic.
+The fortress of Roquefixade stands atop a monumental cliff.
+Freely accessible after a 30-minute walk, the remains of this stronghold offer dazzling panoramic views and a fascinating insight into the Cathar epic.

 An eventful history

 In the Middle Ages, this stronghold was held by the lords of Pailhès, who embraced the Cathar faith.
-Duringthe crusade against the Albigensians, they were in every battle alongside the Counts of Toulouse and Foix, whose vassals they were.
-Guy de Montfort and his troops are said to have punished their boldness by setting fire to the village in 1212.
+During the Albigensian Crusade, they fought alongside the Counts of Toulouse and Foix, whose vassals they were.
+Guy de Montfort and his troops punished their boldness by setting fire to the village in 1212.

 A little archaeology

-This space accessible on request will allow the curious or history buffs to learn more about the landmark periods that shaped Roquefixade.
+This space, accessible on request, will enable the curious or history buffs to learn more about the key periods that shaped Roquefixade.

 Attacking the castle

 12 hiking trails have been laid out around Roquefixade, enabling you to actively discover the rich natural and cultural heritage of this corner of our territory.
-You’ll find all the information you need on our dedicated hiking page, or in the guide published by the Roquefixade heritage association (available from our tourist offices).
+You’ll find all the information you need on our hiking page or in the guide published by the Roquefixade Heritage Association (available from our tourist offices).

 Shepherd's huts?

-At the bend of a path criss-crossing the Pech de Roquefixade, you’re sure to come across one of the 30 mysterious dry-stone huts that bear witness to the past.
-These constructions, similar to shepherds’ shelters, known as orris, had a different function here.
+As you make your way along a path through the Pech de Roquefixade, you’re sure to come across one of the 30 mysterious dry-stone huts that bear witness to the past.
+These constructions, similar to shepherds’ shelters known as orris, had a different function here.

-They seem more likely to have been erected to take part in the surveillance of the area or at least the control of its strategic accesses.
+Instead, they seem to have been erected to participate in the surveillance of the area, or at least to control its strategic accesses.

 Close